marsiitr/Kinect-Based-Super-Mario/README.md

 ## Programming Language: C#
 C# is a hybrid of C and C++, it is a Microsoft programming language developed to compete with Sun's Java language.
 C# is an object-oriented programming language used with XML-based Web services on the .NET platform and designed for improving productivity in the development of Web applications.

-C# boasts type-safety, garbage collection, simplified type declarations, versioning and scalability support, and other features that make developing solutions faster and easier, especially for COM+ and Web services.
-Microsoft critics have pointed to the similarities between C# and Java.
+<p align="justify">C# boasts type-safety, garbage collection, simplified type declarations, versioning and scalability support, and other features that make developing solutions faster and easier, especially for COM+ and Web services.
+Microsoft critics have pointed to the similarities between C# and Java.</p>

 ## Limitation
 1. The kinect sensor is sensitive to external infrared source (Sunlight).
 2. It requires lot of space as one needs to stand at least 7 ft. away from the sensor